eyadgad/CS3357_A2/README.md

 # CS3357A Assignment #2: Building Two Chatroom Applications Using TCP and UDP

-This repository contains the code and instructions for CS3357A Assignment #2, where you will implement two chatroom applications in Python using both TCP and UDP protocols.
+This repository contains the code templates and instructions for CS3357A Assignment #2, where you will implement two chatroom applications in Python using TCP and UDP protocols.

 ## Assignment Overview